JesseEmond/blitz-2023-inscription/README.md

   - Add horizontal/vertical/diagonal move actions as
     `(new_position, 0)` with cost 1;
   - Add "wait" actions as `(position, wait+1)` with cost 1;
-  - "Consider wait?": do not bother waiting more than `len(tide_schedule)` ticks, there's no point since it cycles after than (so only add "wait" actions sometimes);
+  - Only add "wait" sometimes: do not bother waiting more than `len(tide_schedule)` ticks, there's no point since it cycles after thant;
-  - "Forced wait?": do not consider move actions if we are on an unnavigable tile (e.g. we waited and the tide went down), we are not allowed to move then (so only add "move" actions sometimes).
+  - Only add "move" sometimes: do not consider move actions if we are on an unnavigable tile (e.g. we waited and the tide went down), we are not allowed to move then.

 With this, we start getting a boat that moves efficiently between ports and takes some pretty cool shortcuts!